sagemath/trac_to_gh/Issue 10.md

 }
 ```

-Changing assignee from somebody to was.
+Changing assignee from somebody to @williamstein.